Hawaii Boat Registration, DOBOR Renewal & Title Rules (2026)

 Do non-residents need to register in Hawaii?

-Non-residents with valid non-expired registration may operate in Hawaii for up to 90 days.
-After 90 days, Hawaii registration and titling are required.
+Out-of-state vessels with valid, non-expired registration may operate in Hawaii for up to 60 calendar days.
+After 60 days, Hawaii registration and title handling may be required.

 How do I transfer a boat title in Hawaii?